redtexts/texts/gorter_1923_communist_workers_international.md

 reformism.
 But now on a world scale and not nationally as before.
 It is no less vulgar than the other.

-truly, all capitalist states are uniformly hostile to communism.
+Truly, all capitalist states are uniformly hostile to communism.
 Together they will attack all countries where communism is victorious as they attacked Russia when it was still partially communist.